-Featured Crafter: Susan Forsythe of “Beautifully Practical”January 5, 2013 12:42 pm Crafts, Featured Crafter
+Featured Crafter: Susan Forsythe of “Beautifully Practical”January 5, 2013 12:42 pm Clay Crafts, Crafts

 I discovered ceramic painting in 2009.
 All I wanted to do from that point onward was paint.
 It wasn’t long before I had more stuff than my cupboards could hold.
 That’s when it dawned on me that maybe, just maybe, I could earn a modest living selling my creations.